temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 The web server allows the user to communicate with the Temporal Application, and also serves as the entry point for starting the Workflow Execution.

-There are several handlers that make the Subscription possible.
+There are several handlers that make the subscription possible.
 These handlers allow you to subscribe, unsubscribe, and get details about the Workflow.
 An index handler exists as well.

 Create a `gateway` folder with the file `main.go`.